-We hypothesize that observed environmental temperature changes exert predictable influences on TC intensity.
-Furthermore, we explore whether historic near-surface and upper-level temperature changes are sufficient to explain past trends in the TC intensity distribution.
-Our approach blends historical data analysis with idealized numerical modelling.
-Observational analyses bring together a global homogenized radiosonde temperature dataset with a homogeneous TC intensity record to minimize contamination by artificial trends.
+We hypothesise that observed environmental temperature changes exert predictable influences on TC intensity.
+Furthermore, we explore whether historic near-surface and upperlevel temperature changes are sufficient to explain past trends in the TC intensity distribution.
+Our approach blends historical data analysis with idealised numerical modelling.
+Observational analyses bring together a global homogenised radiosonde temperature dataset with a homogeneous TC intensity record to minimise contamination by artificial trends.
 Naturally, observed trends in TC intensity are not due to changes in temperature alone and respond to changes in other environmental factors.
 Our goal is to isolate the influence of temperature change on TC intensity.
-We focus on a global-scale analysis over a 37-year historical period - scales at which TC intensity should be more strongly constrained by thermodynamic change than by other environmental or geographic factors (Deser et al., 2012).
-Idealized numerical modelling further isolates and quantifies the TC intensity response to observed trends and future changes in environmental temperatures.
+We focus on a globalscale analysis over a 37-year historical period - scales at which TC intensity should be more strongly constrained by thermodynamic change than by other environmental or geographic factors (Deser et al., 2012).
+Idealised numerical modelling further isolates and quantifies the TC intensity response to observed trends and future changes in environmental temperatures.

-The next section describes the observation datasets and analysis procedures, and the numerical model experiments.
-Results of the observational analysis and idealized numerical model experiments are presented in Sect.
-3. A synthesis and concluding discussion is provided in Sect.
+The next section describes the observation datasets and analysis procedures and the numerical model experiments.
+Results of the observational analysis and idealised numerical model experiments are presented in Sect.
+3. A synthesis and concluding discussion are provided in Sect.
 4.